Compressing integer lists with Contextual Arithmetic Trits: Variants of our method

 \subsection{Batching}

 We can refine our contextual methods with batching.
 We experimented and found that sometimes, a logarithmic batching (with respect to the gap list lengths) gives slightly better results (on half of the datasets), but the gains were marginal.
-We used $7$ batches and use, for each batch, the best method between \Interp, TC and TCA.
-Our batches have the following delimiters: in terms of pointer density (gap list lengths divided by the \nbD).
+We used $7$~batches and use, for each batch, the best method between \Interp, TC and TCA.
+Our batches have the following delimiters: